5 Keys to Living Longer and Better

 Key #2: Use exercise as an anti-aging vaccine.

-low-intensity exercise might be the best kind to protect your heart and arteries.
+The message: low-intensity exercise might be the best kind to protect your heart and arteries.
 Need more convincing?
 Not exercising nearly doubles your risk of a heart attack, says Robert Nied, MD, a sports medicine specialist in California.
 And it’s not too late to start: “People who go from no exercise to some exercise receive the biggest benefits,” Dr. Nied notes.

 Key #3: Find something interesting to do.

-With this time comes choices.
-The easy one is to merely to relax: watch more TV, eat out more often, talk on the phone as much as you want.
+to merely to relax: watch more TV, eat out more often, talk on the phone

 The better choice?
 Discover something more meaningful to devote yourself to and pursue it wholeheartedly.
 Why?
 A growing body of scientific research shows that doing something that interests you offers big health benefits in your 50s, 60s, 70s, and beyond.